danpolyuha/rezult/README.md

 # Rezult

-Rezult is a very lightweight gem for communication with subroutines
+Rezult is a very lightweight gem for communication with service classes and subroutines.

 ## Installation